(Last revised and updated: August 21, 2020)

 Information Collection and Use

 This website (the “website”) is hosted in the United States by VoltDB, Inc. (the “Company”), a company headquartered in Bedford, Massachusetts, USA.
-This Policy explains our practices for gathering and disseminating information we collect when you visit our website (www.voltdb.com) and associated web pages or use our products and services.
 We have created this Policy to demonstrate our commitment to your privacy and the protection of your information.
 The Policy also does not apply to third-party online resources to which this website may link, frame or otherwise reference.
-The Company is the sole owner of the information collected on this website.
-We will not sell, share, or rent this information to others in ways different from what is disclosed in this Policy.
+To the extent permitted by applicable law, the Company is the sole owner of the information collected on this website.

-We store the information you provide in a secure database in order to provide you with the information, products, or services you request.
-The information is stored for the lifetime of the database unless you request that it be removed.
-The information you provide will be shared with the Company’s employees or contractors to the extent necessary to accommodate your request for products or services.
-We will obtain your consent before sharing your personal information with third parties, who will be bound by a confidentiality agreement.
-Notwithstanding such legal and contractual obligations between VoltDB and its business partners, VoltDB remains potentially liable for any misuse of personal information by its business partners.
+We store the information you provide in a database in order to provide you with the information, products, or services you request.
+We will retain your personal information for as long as reasonably necessary to fulfill the purposes for which we collected it.
+The information you provide will be shared with the Company’s employees and/or contractors to the extent reasonably necessary to fulfill the purposes for which we collected it, which may include accommodating your request for products or services.
 VoltDB may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+We will only use your personal information to the extent that the law allows us to do so.
+Pursuant to the GDPR, legal bases for our processing your personal information may include (without limitation):

 Voluntary Submission of Personal Information